New wave music

-New wave is a music genre that encompasses pop-oriented styles that emerged in the mid- to late 1970s as a lighter and more melodic "broadening of punk culture".
-The term new wave initially held distinct regional differences between the United States and United Kingdom.
-In the US, "new wave" had originally been used by music critics to label New York punk bands during the early-to mid 1970s.
-The term was later adopted by Sire Records founder Seymour Stein, who launched the "Don't Call It Punk" campaign in October 1977 to replace "punk" with "new wave".
-In the UK, new wave was a catch-all for several musical styles that emerged after the initial popularity of punk rock, such as synth-pop, alternative dance and post-punk.
+New wave is a music genre encompassing pop-oriented styles that emerged in the United States and United Kingdom in the mid-to late 1970s.
+The term was initially synonymous with punk rock but soon branched off into its own distinct style: a lighter and more melodic "broadening of punk culture", in contrast to the more atmospheric sounds of post-punk.
+Over time, new wave became a catch-all for several musical styles that emerged after the initial popularity of punk rock, such as synth-pop, power pop, and two-tone ska.

-New wave commercially peaked during the late 1970s into the early 1980s with an abundance of one-hit wonders.
-In 1981, the MTV channel was launched, which heavily promoted and popularized new-wave acts in the United States.
-While regional new wave scenes developed across Europe, particularly the Netherlands' ultra, Germany's Neue Deutsche Welle, Spain's La Movida Madrileña, France, Poland and Belgium's coldwave, as well as the Yugoslav new wave.
+New wave commercially peaked from the late 1970s to mid-1980s with an abundance of one-hit wonders.
+In 1981, the MTV channel was launched, which heavily promoted and popularized new wave acts in the United States.
+Regional new wave scenes developed across Europe, particularly the Netherlands' ultra; Germany's Neue Deutsche Welle; Spain's La Movida Madrileña; France, Poland, and Belgium's coldwave; and Yugoslav new wave.
 Additionally, the movement inspired subgenres such as minimal wave and darkwave.

-By the mid- to late 1980s, new wave was overtaken in the UK by the new pop and New Romantic movement, alongside the Second British Invasion in the US, where the style later declined in popularity as other music genres gained commercial success.
-In the 1990s and 2000s, new wave experienced a brief revival, labelled the "new wave of new wave" or "new new wave" by the press.
-The genre influenced later internet microgenres such as zolo, bloghouse, new rave, chillwave, synthwave, vaporwave and devocore.
+By the early 1980s, the original new wave movement was considered over in the UK, being succeeded by the new pop and New Romantic movements.
+Despite this, the US continued using "new wave" as an umbrella term for these new pop and New Romantic acts, such as on MTV.
+By the late 1980s, new wave's US popularity declined as other genres gained commercial success, such as glam metal, dance-pop, and alternative rock.
+In the 1990s and 2000s, new wave experienced brief revivals, labelled the "new wave of new wave" and "new new wave" by the press.
+The genre influenced later internet microgenres such as bloghouse, new rave, chillwave, synthwave, vaporwave, and devocore.